noonfom/mbed-os-experimental-ble-services/tests/TESTS/README.md

    where, `<service>` is the name of the test suite, e.g. `LinkLoss`

-1. Run the tests by passing the host folder to pytest:
+1. Run the tests by passing the host folder to pytest from inside the `TESTS` folder:

    ```
+   cd ../..
    python -m pytest <service>/host
    ```

    On some platforms, it is required to specify the target and port in additional arguments:

    ```
+   cd ../..
    python -m pytest <service>/host --platforms=<target> --serial_port=<port>
    ```